 View a list of graduate programs at http://naropa.edu/academics/graduate-academics/index.php.

 View Extended Studies offerings at www.naropa.edu/extended-studies

 A Naropa education goes beyond traditional academics, offering a curriculum that includes interactive engagement both inside and outside the classroom.
 Opportunities such as internships, service learning, and special community events challenge students to engage more deeply both with each other and with their studies.
 Students are also encouraged to help build a stronger university community by organizing new student groups and campus events.

 Small, Powerful Classes

 Most Naropa classes range from ten to nineteen students.
 Students are expected to show up not just physically, but also intellectually, contributing to the dynamic discussions characteristic of the Naropa classroom experience.
-This emphasis on dialogue highlights the importance of interpersonal interactions in both learning and teaching, allowing students to develop a keen ability to express themselves, support their ideas, hone communication skills, and acknowledge multiple perspectives.
+Emphasis on dialogue in the classroom highlights the importance of interpersonal interactions in both learning and teaching, thus allowing students to develop keen abilities to express themselves, support their ideas, hone their communication skills, and acknowledge multiple perspectives.